rpitv/glimpse-permissions/README.md

 This project follows the guidelines found here: https://github.com/elsewhencode/project-guidelines

 The main branch is the development branch.
-When it's time for a release, `dev` is merged into `release`.
+When it's time for a release, a release on GitHub is made and auto-published to NPM.

 Code style is enforced using ESLint.
 Continuous Integration runs the linter before unit tests, however you may also run the linter yourself using: